 Back To Top

-Sandra Rojas, MD
+Sandra Rojas-Caro, MD

-Vice President, Clinical Research and Exploratory Development
+Group Vice President, Clinical Research and Development

 Dr. Rojas joined Synageva in January 2013 and will be focused initially on the clinical development of SBC-103, an enzyme replacement for Mucopolysaccharidosis IIIB.
 She brings more than 10 years of protein therapeutic and small molecule drug development, most recently as Translational Medicine Leader at Roche where she led exploratory development activities for a number of development programs.
 Prior to Roche, Sandra held roles in clinical and translational research with increasing levels of responsibility at Array BioPharma and Pfizer where she was responsible for the design and implementation of early phase clinical studies across a broad range of indications including RA, IBD, asthma, pain and diabetes.
 She received her Bachelor of Medical Science and her MD from the Pontifical Catholic University of Chile and trained in molecular biology at the University of Lausanne, Switzerland.